In this tutorial, we will show you how to return a “503 Service Temporarily Unavailable” status code using PHP.

-This is a PHP tutorial on how to send a “503 Service Temporarily Unavailable” status code.
-This header can be useful to use if you are carrying out maintenance or a technical issue is currently preventing your app from working correctly.
+This header is useful if you are carrying out maintenance.
+You can also use it if a technical issue is temporarily preventing your app from working correctly.

 By sending a 503 HTTP response code, we are letting the client know that something is “wrong” at the moment and that they should retry at a later stage.
-This header also helps prevent search engines from indexing broken web apps, etc.
+It also helps to prevent search engines from indexing broken web apps, etc.

 Using PHP’s header function to respond with a 503 HTTP status code.

-In this example, I will use PHP’s inbuilt header function to respond with a 503 HTTP status code:
+In this example, we will use PHP’s header function to respond with a 503 HTTP status code:

 //Using PHP's header function to send a 503 //Service Temporarily Unavailable status code to the client. header($_SERVER["SERVER_PROTOCOL"]."
 503 Service Temporarily Unavailable", true, 503); //The number of seconds that the client should //wait before retrying. $retryAfterSeconds = 240; //Send a Retry-After header to the client. header('Retry-After: ' . $retryAfterSeconds); //Send a message to the browser so that the user //knows what is going on. echo '<h1>503 Service Temporarily Unavailable</h1>'; echo '<p>Our site is currently under maintenance.</p>'; //Kill the PHP script. exit;